paypal/payflow-gateway/java/README.md

 PayflowPassword=your_password
 ```

 This file is listed in `.gitignore` and will never be committed.
-If the file is missing, the sample prints an error and exits immediately.

-> **Why?** Previous versions had credentials hardcoded directly in `DOSaleComplete.java`, which risked accidentally committing real credentials to version control.
-Credentials are now read from `payflow.properties` at runtime, keeping them out of source control entirely.
+> **Priority:** Environment variables take precedence over `payflow.properties`.
+If any env var is missing, the file is used as a fallback.
+If neither is available, the sample prints an error and exits.

 ### Step 2 — Run the sample